yseulthb/yseulthb.github.io/_pages/CV.md

 ### Previous research experience
 * 2014-2015: Research internship, [CerCo](http://cerco.cnrs.fr/en/cerco-umr5549-2/) (Brain and Cognition Research Center), Toulouse, France<br />
 Master’s thesis: Characterisation of the cortical networks involved in 3D orientation processing in primates.
-Under the supervision of Benoit R. Cottereau and Jean-Baptiste Durand.
+Under the supervision of Benoit Cottereau and Jean-Baptiste Durand.

 * 2013-2014: Research internship, [LPNC](http://lpnc.univ-grenoble-alpes.fr/?lang=en) (Psychology and Cognitive Neuroscience Lab), Grenoble, France<br />
 Master’s thesis: Role of the eyes in face categorisation: Interracial eye change impacts on the other-race effect in a categorisation task.
 Under the supervision of Olivier Pascalis and with the help of David Meary.